Culture Is Built Top Down AND Bottom Up

 We learned some valuable lessons from observing these two groups.

-1. Show up to team building activities (or other similar leadership events) with an open mind.
-Embrace the spirit of humility, friendly competition, and if it’s a Grin Events activity, fun!
+- Show up with an open mind.
+Embrace the spirit of humility, friendly competition, and — if it’s a Grin Events activity — fun!

-2. Recruit culture ambassadors who can organize and rally your team around the set of core values you want them to espouse during the event.
+- Recruit culture ambassadors who can organize and rally your team around the core values you want them to embrace.
 You don’t have to shape culture alone!

-3. Set an example of how you want your team to show up by being yourself.
+- Set an example of how you want your team to show up by being yourself.
 Don’t try to fake it.
-From the aforementioned meeting behavior to being willing to act silly, your presence and participation set the tone for your entire department or company.
+From meeting behavior to being willing to act silly, your presence sets the tone for your entire department or company.

-5. Incorporate fun into your corporate event mix.
-There seems to be a strong correlation between leaders who do a good job of leading by example and those who want to have fun.
+- Incorporate fun into your corporate event mix.
+There seems to be a strong correlation between leaders who lead by example and those who make room for fun.

 Add Fun Into Your Leadership Mix